Join the next trip

 - Travel documents such as your passport

-- Immunisations (it is each traveller's responsibility to seek relevant medical advice prior to leaving Australia)
+- Vaccinations or immunisations (please seek relevant medical advice prior to leaving Australia)

-- Additional snacks, mini-bar, shopping, gifts for your sponsored child or souvenirs purchased in-country
+- Optional activities, additional snacks, mini-bar, shopping, gifts for your sponsored child or souvenirs

-You will be issued with two invoices to cover the total cost of this Field Experience:
+You will be issued with two invoices to cover the total cost of this Insight Trip:

 Invoice one will be for the payments below.
 Each payment will be listed as a separate item on the invoice with its own due date.

-- Payment one: $300 per person, which is your deposit and must be paid by the due date on the invoice to secure your place on the Field Experience.
+- Payment one: $300 per person, which is your deposit and must be paid by the due date on the invoice to secure your place on the Trip Insight.

-- Payment two: the bulk of the Field Experience costs, due approximately six months before departure.
+- Payment two: the bulk of the Insight Trip costs, due approximately six months before departure.

-- Payment three: the balance of your Field Experience package, due approximately three months before departure (if you qualify for the early-bird discount, this balance will be reduced accordingly).
+- Payment three: the balance of your Insight Trip package, due approximately three months before departure (if you qualify for the early-bird discount, this balance will be reduced accordingly).

 - Invoice two is for any additional costs related to visiting your sponsored child, and will be sent out one or two months before departure.
-If you do not incur any additional costs outside of the planned Field Experience, you will not receive invoice two.
+If you do not incur any additional costs outside of the planned Insight Trip, you will not receive invoice two.

 - Invoice one will be for the payments below.
 Each payment will be listed as a separate item on the invoice with its own due date.